Eren

-Eren is a popular Turkish male name meaning "saint", "wise", "brave", and "well-educated".
+Eren (Kazakh: Ерен) is a popular Turkish and Kazakh male name meaning "saint", "wise", "brave", and "well-educated".
+The name is Muslim and it's a reference to notable people in Islamic history.

+Eren is also a Celtic name, denoting a few places in Scotland.

 Etymology

 Eren derives from the Turkish word er, combined with the suffix -en.
 The word originates from the Proto-Turkic *ēr, meaning "man", which over time came to embody meanings such as "brave", "soldier", "tribesman" and "wise".
 Additionally, the name is an adjective derived from the verb ermek, meaning "to achieve", "to mature", "to attain sainthood" and "to be spiritually enlightened", thereby implying someone who has matured, achieved and attained a high level of wisdom, morality and spirituality.

+Regarding the Celtic name Eren is shrouded in some obscurity.
+It has been used to signify a few villages in Scotland, including Auldearn and the river Invereren.
+Kinloss Abbey possessed a toft in a place named Eren, possibly Auldearn.
+The existence of several placenames, such as Findhorn ("White Eren"), Cullerne ("nook of Eren"), and Earnhill ("hill of Eren") implies that Eren used to be the name of a district in Scotland.

 Popularity

 As of 2008, Eren ranked as the 36th most used male name in Turkey.
 By 2022, it was the 38th most commonly given name to baby boys in the country.
+As of 2023, Eren ranked as one of the top names (Kazakh: Ерен) in Kazakhstan.